Starting Your Own Accountancy Practice

 If you have two directors who are equal shareholders and one is regulated by the ICAEW and the other the ACCA then this is an equal split and then HMRC will be the regulatory body.

-Incorporation notification
+Incorporation Notification

 When you set up a new firm, you need to inform ACCA of this via completion and submission of the incorporation notification.